TitlePostdoctoral Research Scientist

 OrganizationSTE COMP-STE CASC DIV-CENTER FOR APPLIED SCIENTIFIC COMPUTING DI

 Siu Wun (Tony) Cheung is a postdoctoral research scientist in the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory.
 He is a member of the reduced order modeling team which contributes to libROM.
 He obtained his doctoral degree in mathematics from Texas A&M University in 2020, under the direction of Prof. Yalchin Efendiev.
 His broad research area is in computational mathematics and scientific computing.
-His research interests include finite element methods, discontinuous Galerkin methods, reduced order modeling, scientific machine learning, and multiscale methods.
+His research interests include reduced order modeling, multiscale finite element methods, discontinuous Galerkin methods, and scientific machine learning.

 - Dylan Matthew Copeland, Siu Wun Cheung, Kevin Huynh, and Youngsoo Choi.